Theoretical modeling of approximate universality of tidally deformed neutron stars: Linear perturbations for relativistic stars

 Next, using the relation that relates the Lagrangian variation~$\Delta$ with the Eulerian variation $\delta$ through $\Delta=\delta+{\cal L}_\xi$, where ${\cal L}_\xi$ is the Lie derivative along $\xi$, one obtains

 The Eulerian variation of the density and pressure at linear order is related to the change of the baryon number density as follows.
-First, we assume that the baryon number of each fluid element is conserved to linear order:
+First, we assume that the baryon number of each fluid element in the perturbed configuration is conserved:

 where $n$ is the baryon number density; $\Delta n$ is its Lagrangian displacement.
 Using Eq.~\eqref{eq:Deltaumu}, Eq.~\eqref{eq:baryonnumberconservation} at linear order leads to the fractional change of the baryon number density,